 - Do they understand the sorts of market research that they’re going to have to do?

 - Are they well versed in the analytics, and are able to report to you on the ROI?

 If none of them have received that sort of training but you have people who are interested, then I would go for it.
 I would definitely develop those employees.

 When you invest in your employees’ education and help them grow in unexpected ways, they value that.
 It can increase employee loyalty and retention in your company.

 If All Else Fails, Outsource Your Content

-If you don’t have people jumping up out of their seat for this, you’re probably going to want to outsource your content in order to create the best long-term assets.
+If you don’t have people jumping up out of their seats for this, you’re probably going to want to outsource your content in order to create the best long-term assets.

 The best way to do that is through interviewing agencies or solo practitioners like myself.
 All of our professional knowledge will translate into your content.
 We’ll tell you everything you and your marketing team need to know to create the best content.